10 Types of Data Analytics Charts + Data Visualization Examples

 These types of column charts follow the same pattern as the bar charts, and they include:

 • Clustered Column Chart.
-Which is ideal for comparing different categories of data points across multiple groups.
-It makes it easier to interpret how different segments perform against each other.
-And it works better with medium-sized datasets, so it doesn’t clutter the chart with too many sub-categories.
+It is ideal for comparing different categories of data points across multiple groups.
+It makes it easier to interpret how different segments perform against each other and it works better with medium-sized datasets, so it doesn’t clutter the chart with too many sub-categories.

 • Stacked Column Chart.
 It stacks data vertically within a column to display the total sum between categories while also comparing their values across other categories.
 It’s useful when you have multiple categories that contribute to a total sum (like total sales broken down by product) and need to visualize these proportions and highlight individual contributions.